 If you decide to change your body and boost your self-esteem by undergoing liposuction, take some time to educate yourself about the method your surgeon will be using.

-How Tumescent Liposuction Works
+How is Tumescent Liposuction Performed?

 The wet technique of tumescent liposuction entails adding sterile fluid to the treatment area before liposuction begins.
 This fluid contains anesthetic to reduce pain during the procedure.
 Because of this added anesthetic, and because the wet technique makes tumescent liposuction easier on the body, general anesthesia is usually not necessary, depending on the treatment area.
 Adding this fluid also results in less blood loss, and does not require a blood transfusion.